Explore how AWS is positioning itself among competitors in generative AI and what competition between technology behemoths means for other businesses.

-Testing for a single user performing functional tests already at hand can be used as a very basic performance test, but they are merely verification of the performance of a single user.
+Testing for a single user performing functional tests already at hand can be used as a fundamental performance test.
+Still, they are merely a verification of the performance of a single user.

 There’s the temptation to treat it as a two-in-one solution.
-It is very cost effective doing both things at the same time, but it’s very easy to turn the good idea of simplified testing (as one of the many performance tests) into an antipattern (no other performance tests).
+It is very cost-effective to do both things simultaneously.
+Still, turning an excellent idea of simplified testing (as one of the many performance tests) into an antipattern (no other performance tests) is effortless.

 AI to find the patterns

-AI is dominating the IT world, so why not use it for performance testing?
+AI dominates the IT world, so why not use it for performance testing?

 Analyzing the detailed results and the testing to find trends and complex dependencies between thousands of services (i.e., which impacts which performance) is a role that can be offloaded to advanced algorithms.
-These algorithms are the combination of rule based systems for known rules and machine learning for the undiscovered patterns.
+These algorithms combine rule-based systems for known rules and machine learning for undiscovered patterns.

-Current generation AI technologies are excellent at finding the patterns, including the usage patterns of applications.
-For example: what users are doing and in what order; how much time did they have to wait for the pages to load or for the business transactions to actually be completed?
+Current-generation AI technologies are excellent at finding patterns, including the usage patterns of applications.
+For example: what users are doing and in what order; how long did they have to wait for the pages to load or for the business transactions to be completed?

-Automation of the creation of test models based on the observation of the actual system running in production is a new trend.
+Automating the creation of test models based on observing the actual system running in production is a new trend.
 The result is the creation of test scripts and flows which represent the actual usage pattern of the system.

-This is much better than the traditional approach when test engineers try to anticipate the actual usage patterns of the applications and the actual users always tend to surprise them.
-This traditional approach makes performance test results less relevant to the reality of the actual live system performance.
+This is much better than the traditional approach when test engineers try to anticipate the actual usage patterns of the applications, and the actual users always tend to surprise them.
+This conventional approach makes performance test results less relevant to the reality of the actual live system performance.

-Pattern analysis can also be applied to the metrics of resource utilization (CPU, GPU, Network IO, Disk IO) to find the weak performance spots of the application as well as resource overutilization.
-Again, the properly implemented AI is able to find patterns which humans can not predict, especially within the complex systems containing tons of data and large numbers of concurrent users.
+Pattern analysis can also be applied to the metrics of resource utilization (CPU, GPU, Network IO, Disk IO) to find the weak performance spots of the application as well as a resource overutilization.
+Again, adequately implemented AI can find patterns humans can not predict, especially within complex systems containing tons of data and large numbers of concurrent users.

-The elements of predictive analysis can be applied here to forecast the performance of the system in the following weeks and months, how they will cope with the spikes of demand from users (for instance Black Friday in e-commerce systems).
-The performance issues can be fixed before they actually become a production problem; similar to AI applications in manufacturing (predictive maintenance).
+The elements of predictive analysis can be applied here to forecast the system’s performance in the following weeks and months and how they will cope with the spikes of user demand (for instance, Black Friday in e-commerce systems).
+The performance issues can be fixed before they become a production problem, similar to AI applications in manufacturing (predictive maintenance).

 The tools generate unusual traffic spikes and API calls to show the bottlenecks of the systems.
-New techniques, such as circuit breakers and others, are here to prevent the domino effect which would result in a total performance degradation and the lack of the system’s availability for users.
+New techniques, such as circuit breakers and others, are here to prevent the domino effect, which would result in total performance degradation and the lack of the system’s availability for users.

 There’s no lack of examples, especially in these pandemic times.
-Sudden spikes of traffic, the popularity of different usage patterns, increased purchases of SaaS products, and sudden switches from traditional products to digital products are everywhere.
+Sudden spikes in traffic, the popularity of different usage patterns, increased purchases of SaaS products, and sudden switches from traditional to digital products are everywhere.

-With current micro services architecture done properly, especially in the context of the public cloud, the scalability and maintaining of response times, despite increased traffic, is much easier to achieve than before, but not simply.
+With current microservices architecture appropriately done, especially in the context of the public cloud, the scalability and maintaining of response times, despite increased traffic, is much easier to achieve than before, but not simply.
 Expect the unexpected by proactively trying different scenarios and optimizing system performance characteristics.